permaweb/ao-cookbook/src/guides/tutorials/bots-and-games/arena-mechanics.md

 # Mechanics of the Arena

 This guide provides a comprehensive overview of the fundamental mechanics essential for designing and managing arena-style games in `aos`.
-In arena games, participants engage in rounds, strategically vying to eliminate each other until a sole triumphant player emerges.
+In arena games, participants engage in rounds, strategically vying to eliminate each other until a sole victor emerges.

 The framework presented here lays the groundwork for crafting a wide range of games, all sharing the same core functionalities.
 Explore the intricacies of game development and unleash your creativity within this versatile arena.